nkal22/ScienceFictionNovelComparison/README.md

 ## Data Subfolder

-Contains two folders: 'textfiles' and 'LibCorpus&Vocab'
+Contains three folders: 'textfiles', 'csvfiles', and 'LibCorpus&Vocab'

 'textfiles' folder contains all raw .txt files of the books in the library.

+'csvfiles' folder contains all corpus .csv documents that need to be loaded in order to run the code file

 'LibCorpus&Vocab' folder contains all file content sorted into OHCO format, in addition to both corpora's individual vocab tables, and the Library metadata.